 We are excited about your interest in taking this online course from PE Central.
 Below you will find a brief course description, the instructor's biography, and course FAQ's.
 We estimate that this course will take 10 hours to complete.
 Once you have completed it, you may request the 10 hours towards your teacher licensure re-certification.
-You can also apply for one CEU from St. Mary's College in California.
-The cost is $50 and you can do that after you receive your Certificate of Completion from PE Central.
+You can also purchase one CEU upon completion of the course.
 More details below about this.

 We know you will find this course valuable and enjoyable.
 If you have any questions please email us at email@example.com.